ridamukhtr/ridamukhtr/README.md

   Get in Touch I'm always open to collaborating on interesting projects or discussing new ideas.
 You can reach out to me via:

  Email: ridamukhtar638@gmail.com

  LinkedIn: Rida Mukhtar

  Let's connect and build something amazing together! 😊

-  Get in Touch
-  I'm always open to collaborating on interesting projects or discussing new ideas.
-You can reach out to me via:

-  **Email**: ridamukhtar638@gmail.com
-  **LinkedIn**: Rida Mukhtar
-  Let's connect and build something amazing together! 😊